betterscientificsoftware/bssw.io/CuratedContent/WorseIsBetter.md

 They have worked their way into literally *everything*.

 Although his primary aim was to suggest Worse-is-Better is an inferior approach, he may have unwittingly given rise to and even lent credibility to Worse-is-Better as a bonafide software engineering methodology.
-Sometime around 2000, Gabriel wrote a [new essay](https://www.dreamsongs.com/WorseIsBetter.html) in which he reassesed these issues.
+Sometime around 2000, Gabriel wrote a [new essay](https://www.dreamsongs.com/WorseIsBetter.html) in which he reassessed these issues.
 In 2010, Stanford even offered a [CS course](https://cs.stanford.edu/people/eroberts/cs201/projects/2010-11/WorseIsBetter/index.php/Main_Page.html) where Worse-is-Better was considered along with other approaches.

 In some respects, the article reads like the counter-argument to [never make perfect the enemy of good [enough]](https://www.rand.org/pubs/research_reports/RR2150.html), which is also sometimes paraphrased as making perfect the enemy of *possible* or the enemy of *done*.

-In reflecting on the role of perfect and good in my own life and 30+ year long career as a software engineer within the HPC/CSE community, I have come to the realization that none of us have ever really had the luxury of making perfect the enemy of anything.
+In reflecting on the role of [perfect](https://betterprogramming.pub/why-software-should-be-good-enough-and-not-perfect-b741b07865d7) and [good](https://news.ycombinator.com/item?id=12377385) in my own life and 30+ year long career as a software engineer within the HPC/CSE community, I have come to the realization that none of us have ever really had the luxury of making perfect the enemy of anything.
 We are all too over-subscribed, split across so many tasks, trying to do so much more with less, that most of our software development lives are just a frustrating series of unsatisfying compromises because of the large number of practical constraints under which we all daily operate.
+Our choices are almost never between perfect and good but are almost always between good and garbage.
-Its continuous triage.
+Our programming lives often feel like continuous triage.

 All that being said, readers may want to consider how the Worse-is-Better philosophy can facilitate faster development, increased user adoption, and simplified software maintenance.
 The article is also a reminder that sometimes having fewer features in software can even create a better user experience.